M2MCloud/AzureIotWorkshop/HOL1/readme.md

     ![select cloud to device](content/CloudToDeviceStep1.png)

-1. Add a message body in the text box in JSON format e.g.
+1. Add a message body in the text box e.g.

 ```json
 { "SendInterval": 10 }